How to Grow Delicious Pumpkins

 Very young weeds emit powerful plant hormones called auxins.
 One particular auxin delays other seeds in the immediate area from germinating for about 4 – 6 weeks.

-Harness this time delay by cultivating the weeds before they grow their second set of true leaves.
+Harness this time delay by cutting the weeds before they grow their second set of true leaves.
 This gives your pumpkins time to get up and running.

 Black plastic mulch limits weed growth around the pumpkins.
 It needs to be put down just after the seedlings emerge and removed at the end of the season.
 Commercial growers commonly use this method, and some home gardeners have found it to be worth the effort in high weed areas.